 SMART goals are specific, measurable, attainable, relevant and time-bound.

-For example: "I want to achieve at least an A- in all of my classes this semester.
+For example: You want to achieve at least an A- in all of your classes this semester.

 WOOP stands for wish, outcome, obstacle and plan.
 It’s a simple, four-step, question-and-answer exercise that helps define your goal.
 Take a moment and write your responses to these prompts.